There are a few steps that you should consider when deciding on what vessel to buy.

 #1 Choose the Kind of Yacht You Want

-The very first step is to make it clear for yourself what kind of vessel you want to purchase.
-Is it a sailing yacht or motor yacht, new or used one, what size and what features you are looking for in her?
+The very first step is to decide what kind of vessel you want to purchase.
+Are you looking for a sailing yacht or motor yacht, new or used, what size and what features you are looking for?
 When making the decision new or used yacht, you should consider timing.
 Depending on the size of the boat you want to purchase, if you choose new construction, it might take from a few months to a few years if the particular model is not in stock.

 #3 Determine Your Budget

 Once you have answered the questions above, you should determine your budget.
 How much are you willing to spend?
-Make sure you calculate your estimated expenses after the purchase.
-Your budget would also determine your future boat’s age if you decide to go for a used one.
+Be sure to calculate your estimated expenses after the purchase.
+Your budget may also determine your future boat’s age if you decide to go for a used one.
 You can now start your search.

-It is a good idea to work with a yacht broker.
 Choosing the right broker might lead to a better deal than searching by yourself.
-Plus, they will make your purchasing process hassle free.
-Whether you choose to work with a yacht broker or not, it doesn’t hurt to do a quick search online via YATCO.com.
+They will make the process hassle free.
+Whether you choose to work with a yacht broker or not, take a quick look on YATCO.com.
 There are hundreds of boats listed every day, and you never know when your dream boat will be offered on the market.

 #5 Don’t Rush

-Don’t rush the process of buying your yacht.
-Visit boat shows, which may have the type of vessel you are looking for and the opportunity to get on board as many boats as possible.
+Visit boat shows and take the opportunity to get on board as many boats as possible.
 There is a big difference between seeing a boat online and getting on board.
-Often, vessels that don’t look very attractive in photos have a very homey and pleasant feel when on board.
 Visiting a few yachts might change your mind about what you would like to purchase.

 #6 Narrow Your Vessel Options

 After searching, narrow your options and try to visit the particular boats you have liked.
 Then make an offer.
 Most of the time, buyers try their best by offering a lower price than what the yacht actually costs.
-If you work with a broker, he/she would advise you what would be the best amount you could offer.
+If you work with a broker, he/she would advise you on the best offer.

 #7 Pick and Check Out the Vessel